lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email
+hi xxx, could you assist to check and provide the following: xxxxx
+<=Please find the requested [specific document, e.g., report, quotation] attached as requested.

+hi xx, the xxx account has an oustanding balance of xxx on invoice xxx tht is now 55 past due.....
+<=
+Hi [Recipient's Name],

+Thank you for your email.
+We have reviewed the outstanding balance mentioned for Invoice [Invoice Number] and would like to clarify that our records indicate this invoice was fully paid last year upon renewal, and the associated license remains active.

+To help resolve this discrepancy, we have provided details below:

+Invoice Number: [Invoice Number]

+Payment Date: [Specify the exact date of payment]

+Payment Method: [e.g., Bank Transfer/Credit Card]

+Transaction ID/Reference: [Include the specific payment reference number]

+License Period: [Effective Date] to [Expiration Date], confirming current validity.

+Could you please verify the status at your end and confirm if the payment was possibly misapplied or if there is any missing documentation on our side?
+We are happy to provide additional proof of payment or cooperate closely to resolve this quickly.

+We appreciate your prompt attention to this matter and look forward to your update.

+Best regards,

 hi xxx,
 we refer to the Maintenance Package received.
 Gratefu if you could kindly confirm that Mr. peter is a director of xxx Pte.Ltd. and has the authority to enter into the agreement on behalf of the company.
 Where relevant, please also share supporting documentation for our records.
 <=